9aia/thal/README.md

 > [!WARNING]
 > Thal is currently a work in progress.
 Expect potential bugs, incomplete documentation, and ongoing development.
 Approach it with a growth mindset, enjoy experimenting, and refrain from using it for critical production purposes at this time.

-Practice English naturally with Thal, the AI-powered chat app that simulates real-life conversations for intuitive and engaging language learning.
+Thal is a chat-based, AI-powered English learning app designed to help users practice English through dynamic, interactive conversations with personalized characters.
+Inspired by messaging apps, Thal provides a unique and engaging approach to language learning, simulating real-world dialogues to make the process both intuitive and enjoyable.

 ## Documentation